Open Bible Data Home About News OET Key

 UHBכִּשְׂכִ֥יר שָׁנָ֛ה בְּשָׁנָ֖ה יִהְיֶ֣ה עִמּ֑וֹ לֹֽא־יִרְדֶּ֥נּֽוּ בְּפֶ֖רֶךְ לְעֵינֶֽיךָ׃

-(ⱪisəkiyr shānāh bəshānāh yihyeh ˊimmō loʼ-yirddennū bəferek ləˊēyneykā.)
+(kisəkir shānāh bəshānāh yihyeh ˊimmō loʼ-yirdennū bəferek ləˊēyneykā.)

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT Like a hired worker year by year he will be with him.
-He must not rule over him with ruthlessness in your eyes.
+ULTLike a hired worker year by year he shall be with him.
+He shall not rule over him with harshness before your eyes.

-UST During those years that he is working for the man who bought him, the man who bought him must treat him like he would treat a hired worker, and all of you must make sure that his owner does not treat him cruelly.
+USTWhile he works for a foreign master, the master must treat him like he would treat an annual hired worker.
+All of you Israelites must make sure that the foreigner does not treat him cruelly.

 OEBNo OEB LEV book available